-We cannot be certain that such clinical development of tipifarnib or any of our other product candidates will be successful or that we will obtain regulatory approval or be able to successfully commercialize any of our product candidates and generate revenue.
+We cannot be certain that clinical development of tipifarnib or any of our other product candidates will be successful or that we will obtain regulatory approval or be able to successfully commercialize any of our product candidates and generate revenue.
 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and the clinical trial process may fail to demonstrate that our product candidates are safe and effective for their proposed uses.
 Any such failure could cause us to abandon further development of any one or more of our product candidates and may delay development of other product candidates.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
-Tipifarnib has been studied in more than 5,000 patients, including more than 600 patients at the dose and schedule currently being used in our Phase 2 trial.
-At that dose and schedule, and at other doses and schedules that we may use in our clinical trials, tipifarnib exhibited a manageable side effect profile and was generally well tolerated.
+Tipifarnib has been studied in more than 5,000 oncology patients and was generally well tolerated and exhibited a manageable side effect profile.
 However, there is no guarantee that unacceptable side effects will not be identified in our clinical trials of tipifarnib.
 In prior studies tipifarnib demonstrated anti-cancer activity in certain patient subsets.
 However the anti-cancer activity observed was not sufficient to support marketing approval by the FDA in the indication in which it was sought.
 Although we are designing our clinical trials to target the patient subsets who we believe are most likely to benefit from treatment with tipifarnib, there is no guarantee that our clinical trials will be successful.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Any delay in, or termination of, our clinical trials will delay and possibly preclude the filing of any new drug applications, or NDAs, with the FDA and, ultimately, our ability to commercialize our product candidates and generate product revenue.

 We have not previously submitted an NDA to the FDA, or similar drug approval filings to comparable foreign authorities, for any product candidate, and we cannot be certain that any of our product candidates will receive regulatory approval.
-Further, our product candidates may not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
+Further, our product candidates may not receive regulatory approval even if they are successful in clinical trials.
+If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.
 Even if we successfully obtain regulatory approvals to market one or more of our product candidates, our revenues will be dependent, in part, upon our or our future collaborators' ability to obtain regulatory approval of the companion diagnostics to be used with our product candidates, if required, as well as the size of the markets in the territories for which we gain regulatory approval and have commercial rights.
 If the markets for patient subsets that we are targeting are not as significant as we estimate, we may not generate significant revenues from sales of such products, if approved.

 Difficulty in enrolling patients could delay or prevent clinical trials of our product candidates.
-We may find it difficult to enroll patients in our ongoing Phase 2 clinical trial for tipifarnib in HRAS mutant solid tumors or our anticipated Phase 2 clinical trial for tipifarnib in peripheral T-cell lymphoma.\
+We may find it difficult to enroll patients in our ongoing Phase 2 clinical trial for tipifarnib in HRAS mutant solid tumors or our ongoing Phase 2 clinical trial for tipifarnib in PTCL.